LeNPaul/Lagrange/README.md

 ### GitHub Pages Installation

 To start using Jekyll right away with GitHub Pages, [fork the Lagrange repository on GitHub](https://github.com/LeNPaul/Lagrange/fork).
-From there, you can rename your repository to 'USERNAME.github.io', where 'USERNAME' is your GitHub username, and edit the `settings.yml` file in the `_data` folder to your liking.
+From there, you can rename your repository to `USERNAME.github.io`, where `USERNAME` is your GitHub username, and edit the `settings.yml` file in the `_data` folder to your liking.
 Ensure that you have a branch named `gh-pages`.
 Your website should be ready immediately at 'http://USERNAME.github.io'.
 Note: if you are hosting several sites under the same GitHub username, then you will have to use [Project Pages instead of User Pages](https://help.github.com/articles/user-organization-and-project-pages/) - just change the repository name to something other than 'http://USERNAME.github.io'.

 Head over to the `_posts` directory to view all the posts that are currently on the website, and to see examples of what post files generally look like.
 You can simply just duplicate the template post and start adding your own content.